minio/docs/source/reference/kubectl-minio-plugin/kubectl-minio-tenant-create.rst

    The command generates each ``PVC`` with Pod-specific selectors, such that each Pod only uses ``PV`` that are locally-attached to the node running that Pod.

    If the specified number of volumes exceeds the number of unbound ``PV`` available on the cluster, :mc:`kubectl minio tenant create` hangs and waits until the required ``PV`` exist.

+.. mc-cmd:: --volumes-per-server
+   :required:

+   Number of volumes to use for each server.

+   Mutually exclusive with :mc-cmd:`~kubectl minio tenant create --volumes`.

 .. mc-cmd:: --disable-tls
    :optional: